imperva/terraform-provider-incapsula/website/docs/r/mtls_client_to_imperva_certificate_site_settings.html.markdown

 * `hosts` - (Optional) The hosts on which client certificate authentication is supported.
 If left empty, client certificates are supported on all hosts.
 Default - empty list.
 * `is_hosts_exception` - (Optional) When set to true, client certificates are not supported on the hosts listed in the Hosts field ('blacklisted').
 Default - false.
 * `fingerprints` - (Optional) Permitted client certificate fingerprints.
 If left empty, all fingerprints are permitted.
 Default - empty list.
 * `forward_to_origin` - (Optional) When set to true, the contents specified in headerValue are sent to the origin server in the header specified by headerName.
 Default - false.
-If parameter is set to true, specify of `header_name`, `header_value` are required.
+If parameter is set to true, `header_name` and `header_value` are required.
 * `header_name` - (Optional) The name of the header to send header content in.
 By default, the header name is 'clientCertificateInfo'.
 Specifying this parameter is relevant only if `forward_to_origin` is set to true.
 Default - `clientCertificateInfo`.
 * `header_value` - (Optional) The content to send in the header specified by headerName.
 One of the following: `FULL_CERT` (for full certificate in Base64) `COMMON_NAME` (for certificate's common name (CN)) `FINGERPRINT` (for the certificate fingerprints in SHA1) `SERIAL_NUMBER` (for the certificate's serial number).
-Parameter is required if `forward_to_origin` is set to true.
+This parameter is required if `forward_to_origin` is set to true.
 Default: `FULL_CERT`.
 * `is_disable_session_resumption` - (Optional) Disables SSL session resumption for site.
-Needed when Incapsula Client Certificate is needed only for specific hosts/ports and site have clients that reuse TLS session across different hosts/ports.
+Needed when Incapsula Client CA Certificate is needed only for specific hosts/ports and site have clients that reuse TLS session across different hosts/ports.
 Default - false.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - Value of Site ID in the Imperva Mutual TLS Client to Imperva CA Certificate Site Settings.
+* `id` - Value of Site ID in the Incapsula Mutual TLS Client to Imperva CA Certificate Site Settings.

 ## Import